alexlee22/indoor-tracking-blog/_posts/2016-06-09-final-presentation.markdown

 Mainly focused the presentation on the thesis side of the project, so my presentation focused on the visualisation of movement and how I would go about that based on the findings.
 Alex was before me, so I didn't want to repeat myself by repeating what was already said - about technology, the database, the ethics.
 Whilst it was mentioned, it wasn't the main show.

 So the final presentation - I took those notes on board on cleaned it up just a little bit more.
 Can find it [here](https://docs.google.com/presentation/d/1RjLI0KlCy99NWqED6ou6aief7l5aHq1AGvqZj15unx0/edit?usp=drive_web).

+<iframe src="https://docs.google.com/presentation/d/1RjLI0KlCy99NWqED6ou6aief7l5aHq1AGvqZj15unx0/embed?start=false&loop=false&delayms=3000" frameborder="0" width="960" height="569" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>